serokell/tezos-packaging-stable/docs/baking.md

 Check a blockchain explorer (e.g. https://tzkt.io/ or https://tzstats.com/) to see the baker status and baking rights of your account.

-### Using ledger on WSL

-In order to use ledger on WSL some additional preparation steps are needed.
-We recommed to use `usbipd-win` tool and follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/connect-usb) about connecting usb devices to WSL.

 ## Starting baking instance

 Once the key is imported and the baker registered, you can start your baking instance: